Blake, Francis Xavier

 A scholar of more than ordinary accomplishment

-Francis Xavier Blake was born c.1757 and was probably of the Menlo branch of that family and a brother of Doctor Patrick Blake of Dominic Street, Galway.
-Like many of his fellow priests at that time, he was educated at Salamanca in Spain and later became Rector of an Irish College in Belgium.
-He was described as ‘a scholar of more than ordinary accomplishment having been educated in the famous University of Salamanca where he acquired several literary distinctions’.
+Francis Xavier Blake was born circa 1757 probably in Dunmore of a family closely related to the Menlo Blakes.
+His brothers included Dr. Patrick Blake of Dominic Street, Galway and Dean Walter Anthony Blake (d.
+1808), parish priest of Oranmore.
+Like many of his fellow priests at that time, he was educated at the Irish College at Salamanca, Spain where he was ordained in 1780.
+In his obituary published in the Connaught Journal he was described as ‘a scholar of more than ordinary accomplishment having been educated in the famous University of Salamanca where he acquired several literary distinctions’.

 From the scant records that are available, there is evidence of his single-mindedness and independent spirit.